February 14, 2019

 Featured guest, Chris Austin of Maven's Notebook, discusses the latest measurements of Sierra Nevada snowpack, a crucial source for California's water supply.
 Also discussed is the proposed California Twin Tunnel project and its potential impact on vital levees and other infrastructures by boring two, four-story tunnels in the California Delta.

 Ryan Meres, program Director for RESNET (Residential Energy Services Network), also joins the program to talk about programs relating to water and energy standards.
 Ryan addresses the HERS H2O rating, and how complying has the potential to increase the value of your home.

 January 22, 2019

-Our featured guest Scott Kyle of The Toro Company examines the purpose and capabilities of Central Irrigation Controllers.
+Our featured guest, Scott Kyle, of The Toro Company, examines the purpose and capabilities of Central Irrigation Controllers.
 He helps define how these systems have the ability to program, monitor and adjust large irrigation systems, having control with hundreds of stations from one central location and/or with multiple sites spread over a large geographical distance.
-We have further discussion on different system configurations available utilizing a variety of communications methods and climatological sensors.
+We have further discussion on different system configurations available utilizing a variety of communication methods and climatological sensors.

 (Podcast recorded on January 17, 2019)